JOVANICALTZALCO/JOVANICALTZALCO/README.md

 - 👋 Hi, I’m @JOVANICALTZALCO
-- 👀 I’m interested in agriculture and software
+- 👀 I’m interested in environmental science, agroecology and software.
-- 🌱 I’m currently learning python and mobile dev
+- 🌱 I’m currently working on python and advance data analyst
-- 💞️ I’m looking to collaborate on new proyects
+- 💞️ I’m looking to collaborate on new projects.
 - 📫 How to reach me Jovani.Caltzalco@hotmail.com
 www.linkedin.com/in/jovani-caltzalco
 <!---